emard/esp32blesynscan/README.md

 SynScan Pro on Windows, Linux, Android.
 Arduino ESP32 Bluetooth Classic UART bridge for SynScan Pro under Wine on Linux.
-UART 3.3V TTL is connected to SkyWatcher Virtuoso 90 Heritage or Virtuoso GTi mount.
+UART 3.3V TTL is connected to SkyWatcher Virtuoso mini or Virtuoso GTi mount.

 ESP32C3 USB-C port can be used as direct USB-SERIAL on PC